Susquehanna Woman Killed While Crossing Rt. 11 - NewsBreak

 Susquehanna Woman Killed While Crossing Rt.
 11

 An elderly Susquehanna woman is dead in what police describe as a "DUI Fatal" incident involving drugs.
-In a news release from the State Police in Gibson,Troopers...wnbf.com
+In a news release from the State Police in Gibson,Troopers...991thewhale.com

 An elderly Susquehanna woman is dead in what police describe as a "DUI Fatal" incident involving drugs.
-In a news release from the State Police in Gibson,Troopers...wnbf.com
+In a news release from the State Police in Gibson,Troopers...991thewhale.com